 A Birdwatcher's Paradise

-The Conservancy’s 9,000-acre Waikamoi Preserve is the state's largest private nature preserve and an ideal place to view Hawaii's native forest birds.
+The Conservancy’s 9,000-acre Waikamoi Preserve is an ideal place to view Hawaii's native forest birds.

-Waikamoi is part of the East Maui Watershed, a 100,000-acre native forest that is home to the largest concentration of endangered forest birds in the U.S.
+Waikamoi is part of the 100,000-acre East Maui Watershed, home to the largest concentration of endangered forest birds in the U.S.

 At Waikamoi. you can see all six of the native forest birds found in East Maui.